Anwar05108/Api-doc-408/student.md

 {
 "questions": [
   {
-    "text": "Describe the process of photosynthesis in plants." marks": 10
+    "question": "Describe the process of photosynthesis in plants.", marks": 10
   },
   {
-    "text": "Explain the concept of gravitational waves."
+    "question": "Explain the concept of gravitational waves.", "marks": 10
-    "marks": 10
   },
   ...]